malmans2/JHU-MITgcm_Tools/README.md

 $ cp  /path/of/MITgcm_Tools/notebooks/eulerian_template.ipynb mynotebook.ipynb
 ```
 4. Open your notebook (click on _persistent_ -> _Test_ -> _mynotebook.ipynb_)
+5. Now you can edit the notebook following its comments.
+The first cell sets the environment and can NOT be deleted or moved because it creates variables that will be used by the other cells.
+The first cell also point to the directory containing the tools: choose the right path by setting `toolspath=['path/of/JHU-MITgcm_Tools']` (e.g. /home/idies/workspace/persistent/JHU-MITgcm_Tools);
-5. Now you can edit the notebook following its comments (you can NOT delete the first cell because it sets the environment).
-You can run it using the menu/toolbar, or you can run a single cell by selecting it and pressing Shift+Enter.
+6. You can run the notebook using the menu/toolbar, or you can run a single cell by selecting it and pressing Shift+Enter.
 Jupyter prints the outputs below every cell only when the cell's script is done.
-If you want to monitor the progress of your notebook, use the logfile option in the first cell; e.g. set `logname=['logfile'];` and read it through the terminal:
+If you want to monitor the progress of your notebook, use the logfile option in the first cell; e.g. set `logname=['logfile']` and read it through the terminal:
 ```sh
 $ tail -f logfile
 ```